-Since antiquity, gold has been a symbol of wealth recognized in many civilizations.
-For the Canadian investor in 2020, gold is a good way to diversify their portfolio, protect them against inflation and make their portfolio more resilient in the face of stock market crises.
+Gold still holds a lot of value in 2022.
+Canadian retail investors still flock to it as a good way to diversify their portfolio, protect against inflation and to protect their wealth when the prime rate or other interest rates fall. and After all, when interest rates are low, the value of gold usually rises.
 As for investing in gold, there are four main ways to do so: investing in physical gold, in shares of gold companies, in gold ETFs, or gold futures.

 Investing in physical gold

 Without a doubt, the most practical way to invest in gold is to buy physical gold.
 In Canada, the major Canadian banks are the main bullion retailers, although you can purchase gold bars and coins directly from the Royal Canadian Mint’s online store.

 You can buy 1 oz of gold from TD Bank for $2409.28 CAD, and it is .9999% pure fine gold stamped with a TD symbol.
 You can also buy 1 oz of gold stamped from the Canadian Mint for $2421.94 CAD. but there is a daily purchase limit.
 You can buy gold ounces in bulk and get preferential rates if you are a TD Bank customer.

 To take possession of your gold, you can have it delivered to your home or pick it up at a bank branch within 3 to 5 days.
 Some banks will allow you to buy gold over the phone or online.
 Then there are delivery charges, which generally apply to each ounce of gold transported.

 For example, if you order a 1 oz. gold bar from CIBC, you’ll need to create an account online, then pay $2,795.
 From there, you can have it delivered to a branch or directly to your home.
 Delivery is scheduled for three business days.
 Once the delivery person is at your home, you will need to show two pieces of identification.

 If you buy physical gold, you will face two challenges: